 In July 2016, Toyota Tsusho enacted its Global Code of Conduct & Ethics (COCE), which defines the company's behavioral guidelines, after it was approved by the Board of Directors in April of that year.
 The COCE was formulated by a team of Toyota Tsusho Group employees from Japan and overseas.
 The company issues the COCE Booklet with the president message in various languages (currently, 23 languages) and has made it available on the company intranet.
-Knowledge of the booklet has been thoroughly disseminated through the COCE global network, and both executives and employees have pledged to follow the COCE.
+Knowledge of the booklet has been thoroughly disseminated through the COCE global network, all exectives and employees of all domestic and overseas group companies are required to submit a pledge of compliance with the COCE.
 To maintain compliance measures at the highest levels, the Company will periodically assess and verify the effectiveness of the current basic policies, COCE, and individual compliance measures and make improvements as necessary.

 Global Code of Conduct & Ethics (COCE)

 We require all officers and employees to report any concerns about possible COCE violations through the proper channels, and we guarantee that no retaliatory actions or measures will be taken against the whistleblower pursuant to internal regulations.
 The proper channel includes supervisors and the Administrative Unit, as well as our global whistleblower system, which accepts anonymous reporting in more than 160 languages.

 On-site inspections by the planning department of each sales division and internal audits by the Audit Department also carefully look for COCE violations.